valboz/RTModel/docs/ModelCategories.md

 # Model categories

-In the current version, `RTModel` fits 7 different model categories by defaulr.
+In the current version, `RTModel` fits 7 different model categories by default.
 Each of them has a speficic label with two characters.
 This table summarizes the main information

 | Label | Model | Number of parameters |
 | --- | --- | --- |